Overview of the Award

 In general, the Y’ALL Award is offered twice a year, once in the Spring and once in the Fall.
-The following time table offers a template to assist applicants, and can be modified as needed to fit the needs of the LSU Libraries and awardee’s schedules.
+During COVID, we are accepting applications on a rolling basis and will work with institutions to find the safest options available.

 About the LDL